 Instruction: 1.
 Use one application form per product.

-2. Fill in the form by completing the highlighted sections, as .
+2. Fill in the form by completing the highlighted sections, as applicable.

-3. Ensure that the product name that appears on this (and PDS/T) documentation is the same as that which appears on the product label as it is this name &/or number that will be listed on the APAS List of Certified Products.
+3. Ensure that the product name that appears on this (and PDS/TDS, SDS) documentation is the same as that which appears on the product label as it is this name &/or number that will be listed on the APAS List of Certified Products.

 NOTE: If there have been no significant formulation changes to the Parent Product (refer to APAS document AP-D183 for further information) since its most recent certification, only Sections A, D and E require completion.

+Section A: Background Information: